 This shift was consistent across all neurons.
-Inspection of the distribution of SSE resulting in spikes for the different surfaces revealed that in addition to the shift in overall SSE magnitude as a function of surface coarseness, the number of asynchronized and synchronized SSE resulting in spikes was altered.
-In Fig. 2E, we show, for the first neuron, that the number of asynchronous SSE for P600 is larger than the number of SSE for P220, resulting in higher firing rates (turquoise vs. blue).
+Inspection of the distribution of SSEs resulting in spikes for the different surfaces revealed that in addition to the shift in overall SSE magnitude as a function of surface coarseness, the number of asynchronous and synchronized SSEs resulting in spikes was altered.
+In Figure 2E, we show, for the first neuron, that the number of asynchronous SSEs for P600 was larger than the number of SSEs for P220, resulting in higher firing rates (turquoise vs. blue).
+In contrast, the number of synchronous SSEs was more significant for P220 than for P600 (red vs. pink).
+The same applied to the second neuron.
+The number of asynchronous SSEs for P600 is larger than the number of SSEs for P220, resulting in higher firing rates (turquoise vs. blue).
 In contrast, the number of synchronous SSE is more significant for P220 than for P600 (red vs. pink).
-The same applies to the second neuron.
-The number of asynchronous SSE for P600 is larger than the number of SSE for P220, resulting in higher firing rates (turquoise vs. blue).
-In contrast, the number of synchronous SSE is more significant for P220 than for P600 (red vs. pink).
-Thus, in this example, these neurons prefer P600 in their firing rates and P220 in their degree of synchrony.
+Thus, in this example, these neurons preferred P600 with respect to their firing rates and P220 with respect to their degree of synchrony.